 - Turn off the tap while brushing your teeth.

 - While washing hands, wet your hands, and then turn off the tap, on it again to wash away the soapy leather

 - Use bucket and mug instead of the shower.

-- Turn off the tap while applying soap in the body
+- Turn off the tap while applying soap to the body

 - Turn off the tap after each use.